White supremacy in U.S. school curriculum: Contemporary

 Since the 1960s, Black or African or Africana Studies have been generating research about Black histories and experiences, filling gaps and rectifying distorted narratives in Eurocentric academia.
 These disciplines help to accomplish what Mills (1994) encourages as the reveal of the pervasive bias toward White perspectives seen in universities.
 Supplemental and alternative curricula are currently being circulated throughout primary and secondary education systems, particularly in response to the Black Lives Matter movement.
 The Zinn Project encourages a stronger focus on traditionally marginalized groups' contributions to U.S. history through the use of textbooks such as A People's History of the United States.
 Black Lives Matter at School aims to better inform students of U.S. racial dynamics by providing antiracist materials for teachers to incorporate into their curricula.
+Critical conversations, like the murder of George Floyd, tend to be silenced in classroom settings which stops disagreements, discussions, or debates over certain issues.
+This silences the conversations that need to occur, which only exacerbates the issue.
+John Diamond, a Brown University sociology and education policy professor, explains that "when young people raise their voices in protest, they're often silenced in schools, they're often told that their demeanor is not appropriate, they're often told to be quiet.
+These are efforts to sort of silence dissent so that there's a consolidation of white supremacy structurally that can continue."

+In Yacovone's book, Teaching White Supremacy: America's Democratic Ordeal and the Forging of Our National Identity, he emphasizes that silencing or refusing to teach is essentially teaching white supremacy.
+This ideology is "undeniable and defining."
+In his book, he mentions a quote by Arthur M. Schlesinger Jr. that says "White Americans began as a people so arrogant in convictions of racial superiority that they felt licensed to kill red people, to enslave black people, and to import yellow and brown people for peon labor.
+We white Americans have been racist in our customs, in our conditioned reflexes, in our souls."
+This feeling of superiority is what led to these mass killings of certain groups of people.
+Racism is heavily ingrained in American history and still in the consciousness of those today.